alekseyrozh/terraform-s3-backend-quickstart/README.md

 ## Steps:

+1. Clone this repository

-1. Make sure you're making changes to the right AWS account.
+2. Make sure you're making changes to the right AWS account.
 Execute this command to see who you are authenticated as

 ```
 aws sts get-caller-identity
 ```

-2. Change aws region and bucket name to what you need.
+3. Change aws region and bucket name to what you need.

 - Open `./main.tf`
 - Change `aws-region` in `locals` to the region you want
 - Change `terraform_state_bucket_name` to the bucket name that makes sense for your project. **Bucket name must be unique across all of AWS**
 - Change `region` and `bucket` in `backend` configuration a few lines above to match the values you just set in `locals`.
 Keep backend configuration commented out for now

-3. Terraform init for the first time
+4. Terraform init for the first time

 ```
 terraform init
 ```

-4. Terraform apply to create s3 bucket, dynamodb table and a secret in KMS for encypting data in s3
+5. Terraform apply to create s3 bucket, dynamodb table and a secret in KMS for encypting data in s3

 ```
 terraform apply